BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_Beauti_Beast/SM/SM_data/README.md

 SM data Overview:

-- This contains the information created in Beauti and Beast.
+- Contains the information created in Beauti and Beast.
 This has a chain length of one million.